-Cloudflare’s Enterprise customers have access to the Enterprise Log Share service, a RESTful API that allows our customers to consume request logs over HTTP.
-Our REST API provides an easy method for customers to access a domain’s request logs using their existing client API key.
+Cloudflare’s Enterprise customers have access to the Enterprise Log Share service, a RESTful API that allows customers to consume request logs over HTTP.
+This REST API provides a method for customers to access a domain’s request logs using their existing client API key.

 These logs contain data surrounding the connecting client, the request’s path through Cloudflare’s network, and the response from the origin, and are extremely useful for enriching existing logs on an origin server.